mongodb-labs/big-data-exploration/Basic-Flights/README.md

 Basic-Flights
 =============

-There is an in-depth [wiki page](http://github.com/10gen-interns/big-data-exploration/wiki/Basic-Analysis-on-Flights-Dataset) for actions and analysis of this dataset.
-Please refer to it for more details of the project, including the reasons behind the scripts and explanations of the sample analysis.
+There is an in-depth [wiki page](http://github.com/10gen-interns/big-data-exploration/wiki/Basic-Analysis-on-Flights-Dataset) that details the steps we took to analyze the Flights dataset and what the various scripts in this repository do.

 ### Dependencies
-* pymongo (`pip install pymongo`)
+* pymongo (`pip install pymongo` or `easy_install pymongo`)

 ### Resources

 All the resources are zipped in the resources directory.

-Our sample dataset flights.zip is available in the resources directory.
-The dataset is 234MB zipped and it covers April 2012-March 2013, which is the most recent 12 months worth of data at the time of the project.
+Our sample dataset _flights.zip_ is available in the resources directory.
+The dataset is 234MB zipped and it covers April 2012-March 2013, which was the most recent 12 months worth of data at start of the project.
 You may also choose to download your own dataset from from the [Bureau of Transportation Statistics](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236).
-However, it is imperative that your data include all the columns listed in [this gist](http://gist.github.com/sweetieSong/60167000), because these fields are crucial to our analysis.
+However, it is imperative that your data include all the columns listed in [this gist](http://gist.github.com/sweetieSong/6016700), because these fields are crucial to our analysis.

-MatchedNNumbers.csv is a file of NNumbers matching the aircrafts that is in flights.zip.
+_MatchedNNumbers.csv_ is a file of NNumbers matching the aircrafts that is in flights.zip.
 This is useful because it's significantly smaller than MASTER.txt.

-MASTER.txt is the master registry of all aircrafts, it includes all details of every aircraft ever registered.
+_MASTER.txt_ is the master registry of all aircrafts, it includes all details of every aircraft ever registered.

 ### Importing the Data into MongoDB